Swami Maheshwarananda: Teachings

 The main points of Maheshwarananda's teachings are physical, mental, social and spiritual health; respect for life; tolerance for all religions, cultures and nationalities; world peace; protection of human rights and values; protection of the environment and preservation of nature; selfless service, and care and love for all living things.
-According to his teachings, the realisation of these fundamental principles of life will lead man to spiritual development, self-realization, and realisation of God.
+According to his teachings, the realisation of these fundamental principles of life will lead man to spiritual development, self-realisation, and realisation of God.
 Yoga is not a part of any religion, but all religions are part of Yoga, because Yoga is universal.
 Yoga is a religion in terms of relation between individual and cosmic self, that is God.
 It is not a religion in terms of today's understanding of the word religion.
 Yoga is a Universal principle which balances entire Universe, the space and the consciousness.
 There is only one religion, humanity.
 One should not change religion, but become a better Christian, a better Muslim.... a better human according to their religion.
 Helping hands are worth more than praying hands.
 We can help the world peace by limiting our needs, reduce the use of plastics, become vegetarians and avoid drugs, especially alcohol, which can be considered as a devil in the form of liquid.
 Peace begins within one's own heart and charity within one's own home.

 "Yoga in Daily Life, the System" is a holistic and comprehensive system concerning body, mind, consciousness and soul.
 The system can't be described only as a religion or only as exercise.
 Yogic exercises are so called psychosomatic movements which can be adapted to any individual.
 The exercises have very old origin coming from ancient yogic scriptures.
 The system was developed with doctors, therapists and psychologists and is designed as a complete system in the yoga tradition, including all the main yoga paths: